Comp-era/haddock3/README.md

 ```bash
 docker pull ghcr.io/haddocking/haddock3:2025.5.0
 ```
-See the [pkgs/container/haddock3](ghcr.io/haddocking/haddock3:2025.5.0) for details and version tags.
+See the [HADDOCK3 container package](https://github.com/haddocking/haddock3/pkgs/container/haddock3) for details and version tags.
 This image serves as the canonical, versioned distribution of HADDOCK3 and can be used across development, CI/CD, and cloud environments.

 To use this as the foundation for HPC-friendly SIF images, build **Apptainer** or **Singularity** containers directly from the Docker image in a single step.
 For example, to create an image: